mozilla-services/autopush-rs/tests/notification/README.md

 ## About

-Notification in Firefox are a crucial part of its functionality.
+Notifications in Firefox are a crucial part of its functionality.
 Firefox uses [autopush](https://github.com/mozilla-services/autopush) for this.
-This repo contains a set of tests to check the functionaility of thhese notifications.
+This directory  contains a set of tests to check the functionality of these notifications.

 ## Technology